UKPLab/emnlp2018-april/README.md

 Don't hesitate to send us an e-mail or report an issue, if something is broken (and it shouldn't be) or if you have further questions

+Disclaimer:
+> This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 # System Overview